southdy/rayport/README.md

 Original code can be found [here](https://github.com/SasLuca/rayfork-tests/blob/master/special-setup-tests/simple-glfw/main.c).

 ### NOTES

 1. Note that rayfork still miss some features unlike raylib, So some functions aren't wrapped yet!
-2. Values of gamepad stuff in enums predefined for compatibility with raylib, As you use input library with rayfork!
-3. API macros uses `RF_API` (rayfork API macro) instead of defining them as standalone ones.
+2. Since 10/September/2020, You should include `easings.h` and `raymath.h` in order to use raymath and easings.
-4. Although rayfork still miss some stuff, I successed lately in wrapping more stuff (And will still do)!
+3. Although rayfork still miss some stuff, I successed lately in wrapping more stuff (And will still do)!
+4. Don't use `rlgl.h` since RLGL wrapped from `rayport.h`, That's to keep compatibility!
+5. If you want to use custom `raylib.h` (Your own one), Make sure you add `bool valid` to structs `Texture2D` and `Image` in `raylib.h`.
+6. If you don't care about step 5, I made `raylib.h` ready for use with `rayport.h`, You just need to include rayfork.

 > For list of available wrapped functions (As enums and colors wrapped), See [here](https://github.com/Rabios/rayport/blob/master/api.md).